gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 courtyard would look if only I could afford silver tassels for the curtains in those windows.
 And wouldn't our get-togethers be so much more civilized with a little music?
 Something quiet, something refined, like the emira listens to.
-Of course, these things cost money, and---oh, he does?
+Of course, these things cost money, and—oh, he does?
 Mm…  Yes, I do know someone who would be interested, though of course how anyone can actually be interested in soldiers' boots is beyond me.
 We had a salacious giggle at that, and the next day, Oë spent two hours copying out the entire resupply inventory